Petrikur/MernAppBackend/README.md

 ## Usage

 My free tier hosting has ended so app cant be tested right now.
+You can find few images of the app [here](https://github.com/Petrikur/MernAppReact/tree/main/images).

 ## Installation